Turf Toe: Understanding the Foot Injury That Can Affect Anyone

 Are there any exercises or stretches that can help prevent turf toe or improve recovery after an injury?

-Yes, there are several exercises and stretches that can help prevent turf toe or improve recovery after an injury.
+Yes, there are several foot exercises and stretches that can help prevent turf toe or improve recovery after an injury.
 These may include toe curls, calf stretches, and ankle rolls, as well as specific exercises recommended by our team using the physitrack custom exercises programs we build for each patient.

 Get Help with Turf Toe at Hurst Podiatry in Melbourne